 Where to Stay in Vientiane?

 As one of the main hubs of the country, Vientiane offers plenty of places to stay from boutique family-run hotels to large, modern properties with full of charm and friendly welcome that will make your stay as comfortable and easy as possible.
-Hotel category is estimated by amenities and its price varying between 40$ – 250$ per room per night from 3-5star standards.
-There is also much difference on hotel rates by seasons (low-high-peak).
+The hotel category is estimated by amenities and its price varying between 40$ – 250$ per room per night from 3-5star standards.
+There is also much difference in hotel rates by season (low-high peak).